bespoken/bespoken-docs/unit-testing/guide.md

 Below the unit testing configuration options and what they do are listed:

+* accessToken - Sets the access token in the generated request payload
+* [address](../use-cases#testing-with-the-address-api) - Sets the address to be returned by the address API
+* deviceId - Sets the deviceId to be used in the generated requests
+* [dynamo](../use-cases#testing-with-dynamo) - : Should be set to "mock" to use the mock dynamo component
 * [filter](#filtering-during-test) - The (optional) path to a class that can be used to override value on the request and response
 * handler - The path to the handler (and function name) to run the test
 * [include and exclude](#including-or-excluding-tests-using-tags) - Runs or Skip the tests having the particular specified tags